Last Updated on: by

-The condition of excess antibody, however, is called prozone phenomenon.
-At high concentration of antibody, number of epitopes are outnumbered by antigen binding sites.
-This result in univalent binding of antigen by antibody rather than multivalently and thus, interfere in crosslinking of antigen (Lattice formation).
+The condition of excess antibody, however, is called a prozone phenomenon.
+At a high concentration of antibody, the number of epitopes are outnumbered by antigen-binding sites.
+This results in the univalent binding of antigen by antibody rather than multivalently and thus, interferes in the crosslinking of antigen (Lattice formation).

 Occasionally, antibodies are formed that react with the antigenic determinants of a cell but does not cause any agglutination.
 They inhibit the agglutination by the complete antibodies added subsequently.
 Such antibodies are called blocking antibodies.
 Anti-Rh antibodies and anti-brucella antibodies are few examples of such blocking antibodies.

 Agglutination tests are easy to perform and in some cases are the most sensitive tests currently available.
 These tests have a wide range of applications in the clinical diagnosis of non- infectious immune disorders and infectious diseases.
 Agglutination reactions have a wide variety of applications in the detection of both antigens and antibodies in serum and other body fluids.
 They are very sensitive and the result of the test can be read visually with ease.